basiliscos/cpp-rotor/docs/Examples.md

 It's quite trivial: if there is a pending ping request, let's cancel it.
 If there is an active timer, let's cancel it too.
 Otherwise, let's continue shutdown.
-It should be noted, that the acquired resources are not released here; instead the corresponding async operations are cancelled, and the resources will be released upon cancellation.
+It should be noted, that the acquired resources are not released here; instead of the corresponding async operations are cancelled, and the resources will be released upon cancellation.
 The [rotor] internals knows about resources, so, it is safe to invoke `rotor::actor_base_t::shutdown_start()` here (and it should).
 Any further resource release will continue suspended shutdown or initialization (see more about that in `rotor::plugin::resources_plugin_t`).